criblio/appscope/docs/Snapshot.md

 `/tmp/appscope/<PID>/`

 `/tmp/appscope/<PID>/info`
-This file is generated always when snapshot feature is enabled.
+This file is generated when the snapshot feature is enabled.

 Example content:
 ```